anandcharukesan/anandcharukesan/README.md

 Here are some projects I'm proud of:

-- [Nearby Parking Finder]: 🅿️ Introducing ParkioSpot: Your Ultimate Parking Companion! 🚗📱
+- Nearby Parking Finder: 🅿️ Introducing ParkioSpot: Your Ultimate Parking Companion! 🚗📱

 Say goodbye to the parking hassle with ParkioSpot, the smart parking app designed to make your life easier. 🅿️